ananduremanan/svelte-component-library/README.md

-# GBS Svelte Blocks(Beta)(🎉 0.0.33 is Live Now)
+# GBS Svelte Blocks(Beta)(🎉 0.0.34-1-beta is Live Now)

 Svelte Version of GBS Building Block.
-Version (0.0.33-1-Beta).
+Version (0.0.34-1-beta).

 ### Whats New

 - Bug Fixes and improvements.
-- Removed bits-ui dependency from datepicker(Date Picker is in development and not recommended to use until become stable).
+- Redefined datepicker(Date Picker is in development and not recommended to use until become stable).
-- Dark Mode Support For Grid.

 ### Installation